Noctule (band): Early history and Wretched Abyss (2020–2022)

-Upcoming second album (2023–present)
+Extinguish Thy Flame (2023–present)

 Cherry had already begun planning Noctule's second album prior to the release of Wretched Abyss.
 She initially indicated that it would be a "choral black metal" album themed to Sovngarde, Skyrims in-game afterlife.
 In a 2023 interview with Decibel, Cherry said that "exploring my passion for games by writing songs about them is definitely what Noctule is about now", and that the project's next album would now be about a different game.
 By February 2024, Cherry was working on the album; in a May 2025 Metal Hammer Q&A, she revealed that she had spent time working on it in the studio with Urwin.

+Noctule's second album, Extinguish Thy Flame, was released on 25 September 2026.
+Written in between Svalbard's tours from 2023 to 2025, the album blends black metal with melodic death metal, and is themed around the 2022 video game Elden Ring.
+Cherry intended the album to be more ambitious than Wretched Abyss and showcase her capabilities as a musician.
+Each of the album's songs are inspired by Cherry's favourite bosses from Elden Ring, some of whose lore she found paralleled her personal life.